methodin/tiger/README.md

 ## Packaging a project
 When all your work is done for a project and you are ready to ship, you must package it up into a binary that will upload to s3.
 These binaries are used by the subsequent run commands.
 Once you package a project it cannot be uploaded using the same name - it's recommended to use a version # for subsequent versions:

-*Note % in the name is replaced by the project name*
+*Note: % in the name is replaced by the project name*

 ```sh
 tiger -c ~/tiger.yaml TEST-442 package %